charmoller/ceros-ski/README.md

   * Either make the rhino go around obstacles or leave as now where the rhino goes through obstacles but implement animations that shows the obstacles being smashed.
   * Provide a way to pause and resume the game
-  * Add a score that increments as the skier skis further
   * Increase the difficulty the longer the skier skis (increase speed, increase obstacle frequency, etc.)
   * Implement additional unit tests and improve unit test coverage
-  * Modularize unit tests, and factor out common code for reuse eg. creating expected objects
+  * Modularize unit tests and factor out common code for reuse eg. creating expected objects
+  * Refactor Score into it's own class so that it is more flexible if how the score is displayed changes